-After the review, our experimentation also provided a final survey (Q5-Q12 in Table 4) that participants filled in at the end.
-Results shown in Fig. 2 indicate that subjects judge equally the changeset (Q5), found no difficulty in understanding the changeset (Q6), agree on having understood the rationale behind the changeset (Q7).
-This results
+After the review, our experimentation also provided a final survey (Q5 to Q12 in Table 4) that participants filled in at the end.
+Results shown in Figure 2 indicate that subjects judge equally the changeset (Q5), found no difficulty in understanding the changeset (Q6), agree on having understood the rationale behind the changeset (Q7).
+This results shows that our experiment cannot provide evidence of differences in change understanding between the two groups.